Beginner Astronomy: Your Guide to Unveiling the Wonders of the Universe

 Astronomy apps and software can help identify celestial objects, track their positions, and provide information about them.

-Astronomy is split into observation, astrophotography, and many other areas.
 Observing is tough, as most nebulae appear as faint smudges grey in colour.
 Galaxies are even worse because they are so far away!
 Don’t expect to see those colourful swirls of gas when looking through a telescope!

 Astrophotography, however, can open up this possibility with dedication and practise over several years.
 The results can be seen in some of the pictures I have taken.